-Contrast is about average for a monitor, though, but it’s enough to see a substantial difference between dark and light shading.
-This figure does suggest the Apple iMac 2019 isn’t the industry’s best at presenting dark imagery, but it’s a minor caveat in an overall exceptional display.
+Contrast is about average for a monitor at 1205:1 though, but it’s enough to see a substantial difference between dark and light shading.
+The poor black levels also demonstrates that the Apple iMac 2019 isn’t the industry’s best at presenting dark imagery, but it’s a minor caveat in an overall exceptional display.

 The iMac’s appearance is also unchanged, with Apple’s classic all-in-one serving up oodles of style.
 This form factor makes it incredibly easy to set up: place it on a desk and plug it in; there’s nothing else to it.